All Episodes

 Hong Kong, absolutely.

-So Hong Kong used to have pro democracy outlets, uh media outlets, they no longer exist, and obviously the Apple Daily is the most prominent example that's being cracked down.
+And obviously, the Apple Daily is the most prominent example that's being cracked down.

 So I think the trend in Hong Kong is pretty much the same as what's happening in mainland China.

-Um do you believe there's any hope or any opportunity of even liberalization in some ways and less oppression of the Chinese people by President Qi and his regime, or do you see more of a crackdown more as the like the conclusion of this?
+Do you believe there's any hope or any opportunity of even liberalization in some ways and less oppression of the Chinese people by President Qi and his regime?

-So I think the dynamics between the dynamics between protesting and cracking down would be uh fascinating and also very important to monitor in the next few months.
+So I think the dynamics between the dynamics between protesting and cracking down would be fascinating and also very important to monitor in the next few months.

-What is it about China that the US doesn't understand?
+What is it about China that the U.S. doesn't understand?

 They've been building up a massive military presence.

-Uh they have been threatening the United States directly.
+They have been threatening the United States directly.

-Because w one thing that American uh public seem to not understand w very well about China is where the legitimacy of the communist party comes from, because if we if you think about democracy, people vote, right?
+Because one thing that American public seem to not understand very well about China is where the legitimacy of the Communist Party comes from.

-But in the communist party like China, uh in a communist country like China, the party still needs some legitimacy to govern, and for a long time that has been about performance.
+But in a Communist Party like China, in a communist country like China, the party still needs some legitimacy to govern.

 Do you believe that's true?